fctoibm/ocpkvm4.2/README.md

 >
 > Before you begin, understanding your IP addresses is very important.
 The IP
 > addresses used in this process and the configuration files came from our IC4G
 > environment.
 They are used here for illustration purpose only.
-Each VM node
+When you order
+> your KVM Host server, you will also need to order a minium of 16 portable IP
-> takes up one IP address.
-The recommendation minimum of 16 portable IP
+> addresses.
+Each VM node takes up one IP address.
+The recommended minimum of 16 portable IP
 > addresses is determined by: 1 helper node + 1 boot node + 3 control-plane
 > nodes + 3 worker nodes = 8 nodes IC4G reserves 4 IP addresses out of every
 > portable IP subnet.
 Therefore 8 + 4 = 12.
 The extra four IP addresses are